Click on PROCEED TO CART to choose number of tickets, location of seats, etc. and to complete your order.

 CLOSE THIS WINDOW

-Equally adept at conducting classical and pops programs, Albert-George Schram has led a wide variety of repertoire for many orchestras in the U.S. and abroad.
-Schram is currently Resident Conductor of the Nashville Symphony and Resident Staff Conductor of the Columbus (OH) and Charlotte Symphonies.
-He has conducted classical, pops, holiday and educational concerts for all three orchestras.
-He has also served as Music Director of the Lubbock (TX) Symphony and the Lynn (FL) Philharmonic, and has held titled positions with the Louisville and Florida Philharmonic Orchestras.
+Equally adept at conducting classical and pops programs, Albert George Schram has led a wide variety of repertoire for many orchestras in the U.S. and abroad.
+Schram is currently Resident Staff Conductor of the Columbus (OH) and Charlotte Symphony Orchestras.
+He has conducted classical, pops, holiday and educational concerts for both Orchestras.
+He has also served as Music Director of the Lubbock (TX) Symphony and the Lynn Philharmonia (FL).
+Most recently, Schram concluded his tenure as Resident Conductor of the Nashville Symphony Orchestra.
+Previously he has held titled positions with the Louisville and Florida Philharmonic Orchestras.

-Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Spokane, Dayton and San Antonio, among others, In the 2012-13 season he will make debuts with the North Carolina and Pacific Symphonies.
-His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the Taegu Symphony in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (in Mendoza, Argentina), the National Symphony Orchestra of Uzbekistan, and the Orchester der Allgemeinen Musikgesellschaft in Luzern, Switzerland.
+Schram’s guest-conducting roster has included the symphonies of Dallas, Charlotte, Tucson, New Orleans (Louisiana Philharmonic), Oklahoma City, Louisville, Spokane, San Antonio and Orlando, among others.
+His conducting engagements abroad have been with the Netherlands Radio Philharmonic, the KBS (Seoul) and Teagu Symphonies in Korea, the Orquestra Sinfonica Nacional of Bolivia, the Orquestra Sinfonica Universidad Nacional de Cuyo (Mendoza) in Argentina, the National Symphony Orchestra of Uzbekistan and the Orchester der Allgemeinen Musikgesellschaft (Luzern) in Switzerland.

-Educated at The Hague Conservatory in his native Netherlands, Schram has also studied at the University of Calgary and the University of Washington.
+Educated at The Hague Conservatory in his native Netherlands, Schram has also studied at the Universities of Calgary and Victoria in Canada, and the University of Washington.
 His teachers have included Rafael Kubelik, Franco Ferrara, Abraham Kaplan and Neeme Jarvi.

 In the meantime, we invite you to purchase tickets for our 2013/2014 Season, or make a donation.
 If you'd like to be notified when the site is fully operational, you can join our mailing list to stay up to date will all of our events.